Schweinepriester/beets-config/README.md

 1. [Install beets](https://beets.readthedocs.org/page/guides/main.html#installing) (we also need `pip`)
 1. [Install ImageMagick](https://imagemagick.org)
 1. Create a folder somewhere, e.g. `/beets`
-1. Clone or [download](https://github.com/Schweinepriester/beets-config/releases) beets-config and put it in a folder (e.g. `beets-config`) in the newly created folder `/beets`
+1. Clone or [download](https://github.com/Schweinepriester/beets-config/releases) beets-config and put it in a folder in the newly created folder, so e.g. `/beets/beets-config`
-1. Open your favorite shell (Bash, PowerShell, …) and navigate to `/beets/beets-config`)
+1. Open your favorite shell (Bash, PowerShell, …) and navigate to `/beets/beets-config`
 1. Install dependencies for several beets plugins: `pip install -r beets-config_requirements.txt`
 1. Create `/beets/customconfig.yaml` and configure all properties you want to replace, probably at least `directory` and `library`, e.g.